Slow Cooker Country Style Pork Ribs

 1. In a small bowl, whisk together 2 tablespoons each water and cornstarch.
 Add the mixture into the saucepan.
 Whisking continuously, bring the mixture to boil then lower the heat to simmer for 2-3 minutes.
 Serve the broth or gravy on the side.

-A dish of country style ribs and vegetables.
+A bowl of country style ribs and vegetables.

 Tips and Variations